Conference

 Technical program

-The preliminary program of the conference is structured, during two full days, in an opening session, 12 technical sessions (in parallel), 1 poster session and a closing session.
+The program of the conference is structured, during two full days, in an opening session and 14 technical sessions in parallel with more than 60 oral presentations covering the main sectors of 3D body scanning.

 Breaks and social events are planned in order to increase the possibilities for building relationships and exchanging ideas between attendees, visitors, authors, participants and exhibitors.